 Choosing which type of signable document to use

 To create a signature document, you’ll first have to upload the document to Eddy, click into the document, and then click on the “Request signature” button.

 This will open a modal where you’ll be able to choose between the two signature document options.
-You can choose the "Add-on signature page" when the document just needs a signature on an additional page, or you can choose to convert to a custom form where we help you define what fields are required, and where in the document the employee must sign.
+You can choose the "Add-on signature page" when the document just needs a signature on an additional page, or you can choose to convert to a custom form where we help you define what fields are required and the location within the document the employee must sign.